MOHS

 MOHS surgery offers several benefits over other surgical techniques for the treatment of skin cancer.
 Some of these benefits include:

-High cure rate:
+High cure rate

-Minimises the removal of healthy tissue:
+Minimised removal of healthy tissue

-Reduces the need for extensive reconstruction:
+Reduced need for extensive skin reconstruction

 Because MOHS surgery preserves healthy tissue, it can often reduce the need for extensive reconstruction or skin grafting.
 This can result in a faster and smoother recovery for the patient.

-MOHS surgery can be particularly effective for large or recurring skin cancers, where other treatment options may not be as successful.
-Because the surgeon is able to remove the cancerous tissue layer by layer, they can ensure that all of the cancer cells have been removed, even in cases where the cancer has grown deep or has previously been treated and recurred.
+As the surgeon is able to remove the cancerous tissue layer by layer, they can ensure that all of the cancer cells have been removed, even in cases where the cancer has grown deep or has previously been treated and recurred.

-Overall, MOHS surgery is a highly effective, precise, and safe surgical technique that offers several benefits for the treatment of skin cancer
+Overall, MOHS surgery is a highly effective, precise, and safe surgical technique that offers several benefits for the treatment of skin cancer.

 BEFORE & AFTER